mxenabled/mx-platform-ruby/docs/MxPlatformApi.md

 Create manual account

 This endpoint can only be used to create manual accounts.
 Creating a manual account will automatically create it under the Manual Institution member.
-Since a manual account has no credentials tied to the member, the account will never aggregate or include data from a data feed..
+Since a manual account has no credentials tied to the member, the account will never aggregate or include data from a data feed.

 ### Examples